 Your attitude and mind state when driving play an important part in keeping you and other road users safe.
 Questions in this category deal with how you should behave when faced with an aggressive driver, what to do when another motorist makes a mistake and the correct way to behave as you approach a pedestrian crossing.

 A key aspect of learning to drive is keeping you and your vehicle safe.
-The safety and your vehicle category tests your knowledge of the procedures for travelling on long journeys, how you can best prevent your vehicle from being broken into and what each of the dashboard warning lights represent.
+The safety and your vehicle category test your knowledge of the procedures for travelling on long journeys, how you can best prevent your vehicle from being broken into and what each of the dashboard warning lights represents.

 This category tests your knowledge of the overall stopping and braking distances, motorists face when travelling at specific speeds.
 It is imperative you know how long it will take you stop when travelling at different speeds, in adverse weather and unfavourable road conditions.
 This category will also test you on which driving and braking situations, you can expect your anti-lock brakes to take effect.

-Your ability to identify and respond to hazards in good time, is an important skill and something you will develop during your driving lessons and throughout the duration of your driving course.
-This category tests you knowledge of specific hazards such as dealing with cyclists, what to do when you approach roadworks and how to respond to lane closures among many other things.
+Your ability to identify and respond to hazards in good time is an important skill and something you will develop during your driving lessons and throughout the duration of your driving course.
+This category tests your knowledge of specific hazards such as dealing with cyclists, what to do when you approach roadworks and how to respond to lane closures among many other things.

 As well as other motorists, you will also share the road with pedestrians and vulnerable road users, the latter includes the elderly, the disabled and in some cases the very young.
 You need to pay special attention when dealing with this group of road users and this category will test your knowledge of the correct way to behave when dealing with the vulnerable.